boberace/milkv_duo_dc/README.md

 git clone --recurse-submodules https://github.com/boberace/milkv_duo_dc.git

+create a duo-projects-temp folder for work not to be tracked but used in the dev container.  must create or container will fail.

 The devcontainer opens up in the /home/work directory created in milkvtech/milkv-duo:latest It mounts duo-examples, duo-projects, duo-projects-temp, and .devcontainer folder in the same director for access It also mounts the .bash_aliases file to /root from the .devcontainer folder with is run by .bashrc